Sokrates1989/python-api-template/README.md

 This template is a clean and extensible FastAPI project with:

 - ✅ FastAPI framework with automatic documentation
+- ✅ **Multi-database support**: Neo4j, PostgreSQL, MySQL, SQLite
 - ✅ Redis integration as caching layer
 - ✅ Docker & Docker Compose for reproducible environments
 - ✅ Environment variable-based configuration
-- ✅ Optional integrations for Neo4j and AWS
+- ✅ Modular architecture with clean separation of concerns
 - ✅ Modern Python dependency management with PDM

 ## 📋 Prerequisites